YaroslavaGD/rsschool-cv/cv.md

 # Yaroslava Hryzadubova

-## Junior Frontend Developer
+## Frontend Developer

 ## Contact information:
 * __E-mail:__ yaroslava.gd@gmail.com
-* __Telegram:__ @yaroslava_gd
 * [__LinkedIn__](https://www.linkedin.com/in/yaroslava-hryzadubova-7725a4147/)
+* Address: Berlin, Germany

 ## Briefly About Myself:
-I graduated from Donetsk National Technical University in 2017, moved to Kyiv and worked as a web developer there.
+Frontend Developer with 2 years of experience in developing web applications using JavaScript, TypeScript, HTML5, CSS3, SASS, and PHP.
+Specialized in designing user-friendly interfaces and solving complex problems.
+Experienced in working with React, Angular, e-commerce applications, and WordPress templates.
 At the moment I am in Berlin in search of work, learning German and English.

 ## Skills and Proficiency:
-* HTML5, CSS3
+* Languages: JavaScript, TypeScript, HTML5, CSS3, SCSS, PHP
-* JavaScript
-* Git, GitHub
-* VS Code, IntelliJ IDEA
-* Adobe Photoshop, Figma
+* Frameworks/Libraries: Angular, React, Redux, jQuery
+* Tools: Webpack, NPM, Git, Jira, CommerceTools SDK, Jest, ESLint, Prettier, Husky, Mui, Formik, OpenCart, Wordpress, VS Code, IntelliJ IDEA, Adobe Photoshop, Figma

 ## Code example:
 __Bouncings Balls from CODEWARS:__ _A child is playing with a ball on the nth floor of a tall building.
 The height of this floor above ground level, h, is known._